 Who This Is For

-Vibe coders who shipped fast with AI You used Cursor or Claude Code to build quickly.
+Vibe coders who shipped fast with AI You used a vibe coding tool to build quickly.
 The product works.
-But you know "works" and "secure" are different requirements.
+But as Dark Reading reports, security pitfalls are multiplying as AI agent adoption accelerates — and you know "works" and "secure" are different requirements.
 A security review before you expose this to users — especially users with real data — is the responsible next step.

 Solo founders pre-launch or pre-funding You're about to put this in front of real users, or in front of investors doing technical due diligence.
 You need to know what's in your codebase.
 You can't afford a $20,000 security audit.
 You need expert findings grounded in your specific code.